gleanerio/gleaner/internal/summoner/buckets/README.md

 We can "honor" for a time too.
 N days for example.

 Config file section

-updatemode: honor   One of honor, ignore, age
+update mode: honor   One of honor, ignore, age

 The process is easy

 ignore

 - remove everything and index

 Do we remove all objects?   or move to X.1  then run.